prof-rossetti/nyu-info-2335-201905/notes/python/packages/sendgrid.md

         {"id":2, "name": "Product 2"},
         {"id":1, "name": "Product 1"}
     ]
-} # or construct this dictionary dynamically based on the results of some other process
+} # or construct this dictionary dynamically based on the results of some other process :-D

 client = SendGridAPIClient(SENDGRID_API_KEY)
 print("CLIENT:", type(client))